One-on-One Peer Support

 One-on-one peer support provides young adults with help, advice, guidance, and support from someone who has been where they are.
 YMO peer support specialists have lived experience in youth-serving systems (Mental Health, Foster Care, Juvenile Justice, etc.) and have been trained to support transition-aged young adults.
 This model is different from the traditional youth/young adult-service model in that it uses support via lived experiences rather than impersonal support through clinical expertise.
 Peer support specialist listen, help identify strengths and areas of need, identify supports, suggest resources, and help formulate next steps.

 Our peer support specialists have received Applied Suicide Intervention Skills Training (ASIST).
 ASIST is caregiving practice developed to help support providers recognize risk, intervene to prevent immediate risk of suicide, identify resources, and formulate next steps.
 The ASIST model is the most widely used and effective suicide intervention method in the world.

-We encourage young adults who are looking for effective support to come into one of our drop-in centers and meet with a peer support specialist.
+who are looking for effective support to come into one of our drop-in centers and meet with a peer support specialist.

 Q: How do I know if I am “transition-aged”?